- Ensure the project’s success with a structured analysis

 The solution: the Project Health Check

 So what can project managers do?
-I present you a unique concept for your daily work as a project manager – the Project Health Check:
+Allow me to introduce a unique concept for your daily work as a project manager – the Project Health Check:

 - Structured analysis of the applied project approach and methodology

-- Proactively usable rather than in times of crisis
+- Can be used proactively – rather than only in times of crisis

 - Covers all project management tasks, project management disciplines or knowledge areas of the PMI framework